 This will be the second "Corruption, Tax Evasion, and Institutions" conference, following the initial event that took place in May 2017 (see the 2017 conference program here).
 The conference will take place on May 27-28, 2021.
 The conference aims to promote and diffuse high quality economic research on the mechanisms driving corruption and tax evasion, their relationships with institutions and their consequences on economic outcomes.
 A specific feature of this conference is to get insights from investigative journalism.
 In addition to an academic keynote speaker, we will have the pleasure to welcome a high-profile journalist working on tax evasion and money laundering cases for a keynote talk.
-The conference is organized by the Baltic International Centre for Economic Policy Studies (BICEPS), the Stockholm School of Economics in Riga (SSE Riga) and Centre for Media Studies at SSE Riga, with financial support from the project "Institutions and Tax Enforcement in Latvia" (InTEL), funded by the Latvian Science Council.
+The conference is organized by the Baltic International Centre for Economic Policy Studies (BICEPS) and Centre for Media Studies at SSE Riga, with financial support from the project "Institutions and Tax Enforcement in Latvia" (InTEL), funded by the Latvian Science Council.